 Stay on top of new tools and platforms to make sure you’re where your customers are!

-Well planned and orchestrated use of social media, posting regular well thought out content, can increase brand awareness, show through social media interactions how good your customer service is, and how much you value your customers.
+- Well planned and orchestrated use of social media by posting regular, well thought out content, can increase brand awareness.
+It can also show how good your customer service is and how much you value your customers.

-There are opportunities through social media to convert leads into sales, by building relationships with potential as well as existing customers.
-Providing useful information and being responsive to questions on a social platform can mean the difference between winning or losing a sale.
-Make the most of this type of media by being able to add that personal, human touch in your online interactions.
+- Social media offer opportunity to convert leads into sales, through the building of relationships with potential as well as existing customers.
+Providing useful information and being responsive to questions on a social platform can add that personal, human touch in your online interactions.

 “It is increasingly hard to separate price and promotion.
 It is more appropriate to talk about value.”
 Matt Barwell, Britvic